Inverse uniqueness results for Schr\"odinger operators using de Branges theory

 is integrable near zero.
 According to~\cite[Theorem~2.4]{kst}, $\tau$ is in the limit-circle case at zero if and only if $l\in[-\frac{1}{2},\frac{1}{2})$.
-Now let $H$ be some associated self-adjoint operator with the boundary condition
+With $H$ we denote some associated self-adjoint operator with the boundary condition

 at zero, if necessary.
-In~\cite[Lemma~2.2]{kst} it has been shown that there is a nontrivial real entire solution $\phi$ of exponential order $\nicefrac{1}{2}$ which lies in $L^2(0,b)$ near zero and satisfies the boundary condition~\eqref{eqndBBesselBC} at zero if $l\in[-\frac{1}{2},\frac{1}{2})$.
-Note that this solution is unique up to scalar multiples because of the growth restriction, as it has been shown in~\cite[Lemma~6.4]{kst2}.
+In~\cite[Lemma~2.2]{kst} it has been shown that under these assumptions, there is a nontrivial real entire solution $\phi$ of exponential order one half which lies in $L^2(0,b)$ near zero and satisfies the boundary condition~\eqref{eqndBBesselBC} there, if any.
+Note that this solution is unique up to scalar multiples because of the growth restriction, as noted in~\cite[Lemma~6.4]{kst2}.
 Consequently, the spectral measure $\rho$ associated with this solution $\phi$ is also unique up to a scalar multiple.

-Now in order to state our uniqueness theorem let $l_1$, $l_2\in[-\frac{1}{2},\infty)$, $0<b_1$, $b_2\leq\infty$ and $q_1$, $q_2$ be two potentials on intervals $(0,b_1)$ respectively $(0,b_2)$, such that the functions $\overline{q}_1$, $\overline{q}_2$ defined as in~\eqref{eqndBBesselqbar} are integrable near zero.
+In order to state our inverse uniqueness theorem, let $l_1$, $l_2\in[-\frac{1}{2},\infty)$ and $q_1$, $q_2$ be two potentials on intervals $(0,b_1)$ respectively $(0,b_2)$, such that the functions $\overline{q}_1$, $\overline{q}_2$ defined as in~\eqref{eqndBBesselqbar} are integrable near zero.
 Furthermore, let $H_1$, $H_2$ be two corresponding self-adjoint operators with the boundary condition~\eqref{eqndBBesselBC} at zero, if necessary.
-By $\phi_1$, $\phi_2$ we denote some real entire solutions of exponential order $\nicefrac{1}{2}$ which lie in $L^2(0,b)$ near zero and satisfy the boundary condition there, if any.
-Finally let $\rho_1$, $\rho_2$ be the associated spectral measures.
-Our uniqueness results from the preceding section now yield the following uniqueness theorem.
+With $\phi_1$, $\phi_2$ we denote some real entire solutions of exponential order one half which are square integrable near zero and satisfy the boundary condition there, if any.
+If $\rho_1$, $\rho_2$ are the corresponding spectral measures, then the uniqueness results from the preceding section yield the following theorem.

-\begin{theorem} If $\rho_1=\rho_2$ then $l_1=l_2$, $b_1=b_2$, $q_1=q_2$ and $H_1=H_2$. \end{theorem}
+\begin{theorem} If $\rho_1=\rho_2$, then $l_1=l_2$, $b_1=b_2$, $q_1=q_2$ and $H_1=H_2$. \end{theorem}